LIGMATV/docsify-material-navbar/docs/README.md

 <link rel="stylesheet" href="//raw.githack.com/LIGMATV/docsify-material-navbar/main/material.css">
 ```

-> [!IMPORTANT]
-> Just to be safe, please use your downloaded version.
+!> Just to be safe, please use your downloaded version.
-> You can download the material.css [here](https://raw.githack.com/LIGMATV/docsify-material-navbar/main/material.css).
+You can download the material.css [here](https://raw.githack.com/LIGMATV/docsify-material-navbar/main/material.css).

 Every ⭐ star is expensive.
 If you can star this repository, you absolutely rich!